-A garden in September can be the pinnacle of a year’s endeavour - the lazy, hazy look of swaying grasses, tall perennials and exotic foliage can’t be bought or replicated overnight.
-However, the weather in 2022 has challenged even the most experienced gardener.
-Exceptional drought and heat have left us with parched lawns, frazzled borders, weary pots and tired trees.
-If your garden is desiccated beyond redemption, take heart - you are not alone.
-Sit tight and wait for the weather to change, then begin by tidying and planting bulbs in beds and lawns.
-Don’t be too quick to ‘winterise’ your garden, as wildlife will benefit from a degree of disarray.
-By spring, your garden should bear no scars from the summer we’ve just had.
+A garden in September may be the pinnacle of your endeavour - the lazy, hazy look of swaying grasses, tall perennials and exotic foliage can’t be created overnight.
+However, the weather in 2023 has challenged even the most experienced gardener.
+A cool spring followed by a relatively wet summer has made it a 'stop / start' year, with plants falling behind then growing like topsy, including weeds.
+Don’t be too quick to ‘winterise’ your garden, as wildlife will benefit from a degree of disarray and the best may yet be to come!

 September at a Glance

-Plan what plants to move when the weather normalises and think about autumn and winter container displays.
-You might even want to get ahead and write a Christmas list!
+Plan what plants to move and start creating autumn and winter container displays.
+You might even want to get ahead and write a Christmas list.

 Sow hardy annuals including calendula, larkspur, antirrhinum, cornflower and nigella (love-in-a-mist); salad leaves, radish, rocket, parsley, coriander and winter spinach.